5 Tips for Quicker Turn Times

-The appraisal profession is continuously evolving.
-Regularly, it seems, appraisers are asked to offer extra information or have steps added to their data gathering.
-They do this additional work to guarantee the end user has the best data to be had.
-To keep up with the always changing requirements, REID E. CHOATE & ASSOCIATES, LLC is constantly researching additional tools and improving processes in order to increase efficiency so we can do more work for in less time.
-At REID E. CHOATE & ASSOCIATES, LLC we know that time is important to everybody, so here are a couple of items you can do to reduce turn times whenever you order an appraisal from REID E. CHOATE & ASSOCIATES, LLC.
+The appraisal profession is constantly evolving.
+Regularly, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
+All to guarantee their client gets the best information possible.
+In order to stay current with the constantly changing requirements, REID E. CHOATE & ASSOCIATES, LLC is always testing additional tools and improving processes in order to increase efficiency so we can do more work for you.
+Since REID E. CHOATE & ASSOCIATES, LLC knows that time is important to everyone, here are a handful of tips you can do to lower turn times on any appraisals you order from REID E. CHOATE & ASSOCIATES, LLC.

-- With online ordering, you automatically get e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether we got the order.
+- With online ordering, you receive automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to re-key information from a fax, and you don't have to wonder whether we got the order.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to include with your request.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.

-If you have any questions about your property or an assignment we're working on for you, feel free to call us at
+Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
-What takes time is analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'll find out on our own anyway, and knowing them early on makes your report arrive sooner.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how unique details add to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'd find out on our own, knowing them as soon as possible is likely to make your report arrive sooner.

-Coming directly from you -- someone they are working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can decrease the time it takes to inspect a home.
-Our website has many pages of useful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-Have them call us if they want to familiarize themselves with the staff and our services.
-And tell them it benefits them to set the appointment soon!
+Coming directly from you -- a person they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the appraisal inspection time.
+Our website has lots of pages of relevant information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+Encourage them to call us if they want to meet the staff and learn more about our services.
+And tell them it benefits them to set the appointment quickly!

-- Our website is a great resource for verifying your report's status.
+- Our website is a great resource for tracking the status of your report.

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is available instantly to you online.
-There's no faster or easier way to keep track of your report's status.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+It's never been easier to track your report's status.